 Although your investments may potentially lose value, this risk can be reduced if you’re investing for the long term.
 Historically, every market downturn has resulted in an upturn.
 It’s important to note that market downturns can occur at any time and past performance doesn’t guarantee future results.
 As fiduciaries, we always keep your interests in […]

 How do I make withdrawals from this fund to pay for college?

 If you are paying for tuition, you can set it up so the funds transfer directly to the school, eliminating the need for a formal withdrawal.
 For other educational expenses, three business days may be necessary to withdraw or transfer into your account.
 After that, you are free to spend the money tax-free on qualified […]

 What is considered a qualified higher education expense?

-Qualified higher education expenses generally include: Tuition Textbooks, supplies and equipment Mandatory fees Schools K-12 (up to $10,000 a year) Computer or peripheral equipment Computer software Internet access and related services Room and board Special needs services for a beneficiary with special needs Please note: Paying off a student loan is not considered a qualified […]
+Qualified higher education expenses generally include: Tuition Textbooks, supplies and equipment Mandatory fees Computer or peripheral equipment Computer software Internet access and related services Certain room and board expenses Special needs services for a beneficiary with special needs Please note: Paying off a student loan is not considered a qualified expense.